-For each gTLD application, the primary gTLD string (if not already delegated) and all allocatable variant string(s) in its variant-strings-set will be compared with the following:
+For each gTLD application, the primary gTLD label (if not already delegated) and all allocatable variant string(s) in its variant-strings-set will be compared with the following:

 - a.
 Existing delegated gTLDs and all of their allocatable and blocked variant strings. - b.
-The gTLD strings which were applied for in the previous gTLD round(s) and that are still in the process, and all of their allocatable and blocked variant strings. - Existing successfully evaluated8 or delegated9 ccTLDs and all of their allocatable and blocked variant strings
+The gTLD strings which were applied for in the previous gTLD round(s) and that are still in the process4, and all of their allocatable and blocked variant strings. - c.
+Existing successfully evaluated5 or delegated6 ccTLDs and all of their allocatable and blocked variant strings

-&lt;sup>2 For any variant gTLD string, its primary gTLD string is used to determine its variant-strings-set by Root Zone Label Generation Rules.
-The set contains the primary gTLD string, any allocatable variant strings, and any blocked variant strings.
+1 For any variant gTLD string, its primary gTLD string is used to determine its variant-strings-set by Root Zone Label Generation Rules.
+The set contains the primary gTLD string, any allocatable variant strings, and any blocked variants strings.

-&lt;sup>3 For example, an applicant can only apply for allocatable variant strings but cannot apply for blocked variant strings, as calculated by Root Zone Label Generation Rules.
+2 For example, an applicant can only apply for allocatable variant strings but cannot apply for blocked variant strings, as calculated by Root Zone Label Generation Rules.
 See the [Section x: Internationalized Domain Names] for more details.

-&lt;sup>4 Affirmation 24.2, New gTLD Subsequent Procedures Final Report, pg.
+3 Affirmation 24.2, New gTLD Subsequent Procedures Final Report, pg.
 108.